How To Create a Self Care Plan

-Think about your current activities for self care.
-Is what you’re currently doing working?
+I then think about my current activities for self care.
+Is what I’m currently doing working?
 What isn’t working?
-What can you do to add positive self care activities into your life?

 3. Create a Self Care Plan

-Make a plan for an area that you want to work on.
-Aim to incorporate a positive activity in that area that you can implement on a continual basis.
+I then make a plan for an area that I want to work on, aim to incorporate one positive activity in that area at least one time a week.

-Your Self Care plan doesn’t have to be elaborate or complicated.
-The goal is to create a plan that is realistic.
+My Self Care plan doesn’t have to be elaborate or complicated.
+The goal is to create a system that is realistic and doable.

 4. Implement your Plan

-- Set reminders in your calendar, putting post-its around the house, or posting your plan on the fridge so that your Self Care Plan isn’t forgotten.
+- Set reminders by putting it in my calendar, putting post-its around the house, or posting my plan on the fridge so that my plan isn’t forgotten.

-- It takes at least 6 weeks let any activity become a habit.
-Don’t get discouraged if you forget about your plan.
-It takes time.
+- I know it takes at least 6 weeks to let any activity become a habit.
+I go easy on myself if I slip up and forget about my plan.
+Habits take time.

-- Create a Self Care Plan that you look forward to accomplishing.
-The goal of creating a plan is to increase your overall well-being, not create another set of tasks that become a chore to check off.
+- I created a Self Care Plan that I look forward to accomplishing.
+The goal of creating my plan is to increase my overall well-being, not create another set of tasks that become a chore to check off.